Bas9711/fproject-1/README.md

 These Beats allow us to collect the following information from each machine:

-   	- Filebeat monitors log files or locations you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+   	- Filebeat monitors also known as log files, collect log events then which forwards them to Elasticsearch or Logstash for indexing.
-   	- Metricbeat collects metrics from the operating system and from services running on the server.
+   	- Metricbeat not only collects metrics from the operating system but from the services running on the server as well.

  Using the Playbook-install-elk.yml